f0k/ismir2015/README.md

 with fixed random seeds, results will not be exactly reproducible due to the multi-threaded data augmentation.
 Furthermore, when training on GPU with cuDNN, the backward pass is nondeterministic by default, introducing further noise.
-For more reliable comparison between the four variants, each experiment should be repeated at least five times, to compute averages and confidence intervals.